pantheon-systems/google-map-gutenberg-block/README.md

 ## API Key
 [Google Maps Embeds](https://developers.google.com/maps/documentation/embed/guide) requires [an API key](https://developers.google.com/maps/documentation/embed/get-api-key) to function properly.

+To use the static, image version of maps you need to [authorize your API key for the static API](https://console.developers.google.com/apis/api/static_maps_backend) as well.

 **In order for maps to be shown on your site you must enter an API key into plugin settings**

 ![Google Map Gutenberg Block API Setting](./assets/images/screenshot-2.png)